-- KS1 to be at least in-line with national achievements. - KS2 to be at least in-line with national achievements. - To improve outcomes for Reading across the whole school. - Improve outcome for our disadvantaged pupils, closing the gaps. - Implement a new project based curriculum Guerilla Curriculum
+- KS1 to be at least in-line with national achievements. - KS2 to be at least in-line with national achievements. - To continue to embed Reading for Pleasure across the whole school. - To improve outcomes for Writing across the whole school - To continue to embed the new PSHE/RSE Curriculum